-- 1 Understanding the client’s idea, then offering the concept back to the speaker confirms the idea has been understood correctly.
-Reflecting does not suggest agreement with the speaker, and it does invite the person to speak freely in a session, even on the phone.
+- Understanding the client’s idea, then offering the concept back to the client confirms the parent coaching idea of deep listening. .
+Reflecting does not suggest agreement, and it does invite the person to speak freely in a session, even on the phone.

-Dealing with personal specifics means that the listener chooses to explore the client’s feelings.
+Dealing with personal specifics means that the parent coach chooses to explore the client’s feelings.
 If a client is worried about losing their job or a the effects of a pending divorce on the children, the parent coach focuses on that person’s fears first.
-What reflective listening provides, is the chance to let the concerned person express their fears and concerns freely, knowing there will be no judgments.
+What reflective listening provides, is the chance to let the client express their fears and concerns freely, knowing there will be no judgments.

 Emotion is normally the first focus of reflective listening.

-When the listener responds on a personal level, the conversation remains at the level the speaker intended.
-This allows them to further explore their feelings, improve their understanding of the situation, and perhaps attain a healthier attitude.
+When the parent coach responds on a personal level, the conversation remains at the level the client needed, and allows one to further explore their feelings, improve their understanding of the situation, and perhaps attain a healthier attitude.

 Reflective listening is concerned with responding through mirroring, which underpins all effective communication.
 It is not about leading the speaker in a direction chosen by the listener because the listener believes this to be the best course of action based on their own frame of reference.
 The responsive listener addresses those matters that your client is currently discussing.

 “Listening looks easy, but it’s not simple.
 Every head is a world.”

 The reflective listener must evaluate not just the words spoken, but all the emotion conveyed through voice tone–strong, soft, loud, timid

 - quality of speech - hesitant, blundering, bold, assertive

 - their body language - tense or relaxed